Research Park at Florida Atlantic University: Key tenants and Global Ventures initiative

-Several research and innovation focused companies are based in the Research Park at FAU, including: 4ocean, Aerospace Technologies Group (ATG), American Sugar Refining (ASR), Dioxide Materials, Diowave, GenesisCare, Material Bank, MPLT Healthcare, SANDOW and Xeriant.
+Several research and innovation-focused companies are based in the Research Park at FAU, including 4ocean, Aerospace Technologies Group, American Sugar Refining, Dioxide Materials, Diowave, GenesisCare, Material Bank, MPLT Healthcare, SANDOW, and Xeriant.

-In addition, the Research Park at FAU hosts Global Ventures, an International Business Innovation Association (InBIA) designated international soft landing center for second-stage technology companies to scale up, commercialize new technologies and become sustainable companies, employing graduates of Florida Atlantic University and South Florida residents.
-Global Ventures at FAU seeks to assist technology-based companies with an interest in developing links to FAU that have achieved approximately $1 million in annual sales and employ at least six (6) people, as well as graduates of FAU Tech Runway®.
+In addition, the Research Park at FAU hosts Global Ventures, an International Business Innovation Association (InBIA) designated international soft-landing center for second-stage technology companies to scale up, commercialize new technologies and become sustainable companies, employing graduates of Florida Atlantic University and South Florida residents.
+Global Ventures at FAU seeks to assist technology-based companies with an interest in developing links to FAU that have achieved approximately $1 million in annual sales and employ at least six (6) people, as well as graduates of FAU Tech Runway.
 With private suites ranging from 9 m2 – 185 m2 (100 sq. ft. – 2,000 sq. ft.), shared conference rooms, central mail facilities, and common areas, Global Ventures at FAU offers flexible terms on office and lab space, with the ability to grow and contract quickly as the need arises.

-Global Ventures at FAU facilitates relationships between its members and the faculty and student body at Florida Atlantic University, and can add value to companies in the areas of predominant research interest at FAU: neuroscience and health technologies, sensors, networks, AI, IoT and environmental technologies.
+Global Ventures at FAU facilitates relationships between its members and the faculty and student body at Florida Atlantic University, and can add value to companies in the areas of predominant research interest at FAU: neuroscience and health technologies, sensors, networks, artificial intelligence, the Internet of things, and environmental technologies.

 The Research Park at FAU also hosts FAU Tech Runway, a South Florida public-private partnership that serves as a hub to accelerate technology development and incubate startup companies.